Shashwat8038/Chatgpt/README.md

 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

 ## Acknowledgments
-- Special thanks to OpenAI for providing the GPT-3.5-turbo model.
+- Special thanks to OpenAI for providing the API.
 - Image credit: [Pixabay](link-to-image)